superphy/gamechanger/docs/manuscript.md

 ## Phylogeny of _S. enterica_ using the conserved core genome
 Based on the distribution of the pan-genome presented in Figure @figure_senterica_pan_histogram, the "conserved core" of _S. enterica_ was set at greater than 4500 genomes, to fully capture the conserved genomic regions within the species.
 A phylogeny based on the SNPs among these shared regions was created, and is shown along with the distribution of the _S. enterica_ species specific regions in Figure @figure_senterica_core_phylogeny.
 As can be seen, the majority of the genomes are subspecies enterica, and the other five subspecies are relatively more distant in the order of indica, salamae, houtenae, diarizonae, and arizonae.
-The branch lengths however grow longer in the order of diarizonae, salamae, indica, houtenae, and arizonae, which mirrors the declining number of species-specific regions contained within genomes of these subspecies, which is also shown in Figure @figure_core_vs_contig.
+However, the order of subspecies in order of declining species specific regions is: enterica, diarizonae, salamae, indica, houtenae, and arizonae, which is shown in Figure @figure_core_vs_contig.

 The serovar distribution within subspecies enterica was shown to be largely concordant with phylogeny, as demonstrated in Figure @figure_senterica_serovar_core_phylogeny, where the ten most abundant serovars in the current study are highlighted.
 However, not all serovars clustered as monophyletic groups, as can be seen with serovar Bareilly; nor were all clades found to be comprised of single serovars, demonstrated by the clade containing genomes of serovars Bareilly and Agona.